Conversations

 A conversation with God's Lake Narrows artist Kevin Lee Burton

-by Ezra Winton on July 15, 2011
+by Ezra Winton on July 15, 2011 · 1 comment

 God’s Lake Narrows is a new interactive narrative on the National Film Board of Canada’s increasingly interactive website.
 Exploring themes of longing and belonging, Winnipeg artist and former resident of the God’s Lake Narrows (GLN) reserve Kevin Lee Burton deploys photographs, text, and a layered soundscape to introduce audiences to his community and all the beauty and agony that it entails.

 The text begins by situating reserves in a framework of proximity and (in)visibility – “For those of us who aren’t from one, or don’t know someone who is, our experience is limited to what we see and hear on the news: an endless loop of stories about poverty, illness, abuse and death.”
-Burton’s project—originally conceived as an art gallery instillation—sets out to challenge and complicate the way many (Canadians) view, think about, and form opinions of, reserves – all 3,063 of them (and by extension, native studies issues relating to the aboriginal peoples of Canada).
+Burton’s project—originally conceived as an art gallery instillation—sets out to challenge and complicate the way many (Canadians) view, think about, and form opinions of, reserves – all 3,063 of them (and by extension, the aboriginal peoples of Canada).

 Click to continue »